edwingamedev/edwingamedev.github.io/_projects/horse_hero_racing.md

 ---
 title: 'Horse Hero Racing'
 description: "Horse Racing game where you can train your horse, place them on a race and/or bet on horses, cheer for them using gems, collect prizes, rank on leaderboards, collect different types of horses.
-Several horses, jockeys and gears are unlockable through the shop."
+Several horses, jockeys and gears are unlockable through the shop.
+Available on Google play and App store."

 header: '/assets/images/projects/hhr/header.png'
 thumbnail: '/assets/images/projects/hhr/header.png'